Signal-Ecology/DSLO-Signal-Ecology/README.md

 ## Purpose

-The TNOPSI / DSLO deterministic semantic substrate is intended for:
+The DSLO deterministic semantic substrate is intended for:

 - scientific research
 - semantic stability studies